NoNameItem/transmission-client/README.md

 ## Installation instruction

-1. Download latest release
+1. Download zip-file transmission_client_vx.x.x.zip from latest release
-2. Deploy downloaded html/js/css as static site on your web-server
+2. Deploy content of `dist` folder from downloaded zip as static site on your web-server
 3. Open url and enter transmission api url (usually ends with `transmission/rpc`) and transmission user and password
 4. Enjoy